Periodontal Maintenance Therapy to Restore Your Gum Health

 - Adhere to our doctor’s recovery instructions for the type of anesthetic used.

-- Limit your physical activity for the first 24 hours.
+- Limit your physical activity for the first 24 hours after your dental cleanings.

 - Do not rinse vigorously for at least the first 24 hours after surgery, as this may prolong bleeding.